 About the Artist

-Isabel Crabtree Parker (BA Hons, Fine Art, First Class) was born in Kuching, Sarawak, East Malaysia to British parents.
-A postgraduate student undertaking MA Fine Art at Lancaster University and a Fellow of the Royal Society of Arts, ecology and the environment fascinate her, frequently forming the focus of her multi-media art practice of flora, woodlands and rainforests.
 Commissioned to illustrate a book on Indigenous folk stories from West Malaysia and Costa Rica, prior to that Isabel was a junior researcher on an ethnographic study of Indigenous communities in Malaysia.
-This resulted in a co-authored ethnographic book and academic papers in the Journal of Sociology and Development and Southeast Asia Research.
-Her solo most recent journal publications include a publication for issue 13 of Consilience and a paper (In Press) for the International Journal of Education Through Art with more publications forthcoming.
+This resulted in a co-authored ethnographic book and academic papers in the Journal of Sociology and Development, and the journal of Southeast Asia Research.
+Her solo most recent journal publications include a publication for issue 13 of Consilience and a 2024 paper for the International Journal of Education Through Art, with more academic publications forthcoming.